gterai/RidgeR/README.md

 Copy these files to your data directory.
 By running the program as per the instructions above, you can run our method for datasets 1 through 5.

 ## How to run our software to other datasets
+Of course you can run our method for the sequence and activity data of your own.
+For the analysis of single RNA sequences, all you have to do is to make the seq.fa and act.txt file.
+For the analysis of pairs of RNA sequences, all you have to do is to make the seqX.fa, seqY.fa and act.txt file.
+Copy these file to your data directory and follow instructions above.

 ## How to use the position-specific features in other analyses
 When you run our method, a file named nnfv.txt will be created in the output directory.